 Petersburg shall be empty – screamed Tsarina Evdokia Lopukhina as she was banished to Suzdal’s Intercession Convent by Peter the Great, her husband.
 These ominous words and the ‘Petersburg Myth’ came to mind earlier this year when pacing the city’s quarantine-induced vacant streets.
 St. Petersburg suddenly echoed the supernatural, theatrical, and sparsely populated images created by early 20th century World of Art and Symbolist artists.
 Aleksandr Benois (1870-1960), Mstislav Dobuzhinsky (1875-1957), Anna Ostroumova-Lebedeva (1871-1955) and Pavel Shillingovsky (1881-1942) defined a ‘Petersburg Myth’ and infused the city’s printmaking school with the resilience, principles, and vitality to outlast the Soviet Union, and continue to thrive today.

 Crucially, the legacy navigated the challenging 1990s, thanks to artists and printmaking technicians, who continued to create, as the ‘Communist Myth’ crumbled and the ‘Petersburg Myth’ was renewed.
 During this period, one important lithographic treasure trove was Andrei Gennadiev’s studio, then located just off Nevsky Prospect near Millionaya Ulitsa.
 Andrei Gennadiev (b.
 1947) superbly captures the city’s myths.
-He is a founding member of the Mitki art group, and an active participant in the 1970s’ ground-breaking Leningrad Non-Conformist Art exhibitions.
+He was an active participant in the 1970s’ ground-breaking Leningrad Non-Conformist Art exhibitions.
 Andrei traces his metaphysical, mystical, and ‘Petersburg Myth’ style to the fact he grew up on Millionaya Ulitsa a stone’s throw from the Hermitage and Russian Museums, surrounded by the city’s opulent architecture.
 He also credits the impact of a life-changing encounter with Mihail Chemiakin.
 Mihail Chemiakin (b.
 1943) is a charismatic figure on the St. Peterburg art scene, and familiar to Russian art collectors and art market watchers.
 Among other achievements, Mihail organised the daring and infamous 1964 exhibition of Non-Conformist works at the State Hermitage Museum.
 The event led to the museum director’s sacking.

 During the early 1990s, Gennadiev’s studio was a creative and community meeting place.
 Regardless the hour, while apprentices worked on a massive Gobelin-type tapestry with his signature piscatorial motif, another troika may be sitting around a table singing and celebrating, as invited visitors explored his latest creations.
 The artist’s colossal lithography portfolio revealed striking, boldly-coloured images unifying symbolism, humour, and literary elements.
 One prize work is entitled, Svadba [Wedding], first completed in the 1980s.
 It is a charming allegorical piece, naturally including his ubiquitous fish.
 The ‘Petersburg Myth’ is embodied by an elegantly attired couple fused against an outline of the Peter and Paul Fortress, as the city’s symbol.
 A stylised Menshikov Palace entrance-gate and double-headed eagle are emblazoned across their chests.
 Before them is a celebratory table with wine and fruit, though with the Neva waters visibly rising, approaching guests need to be wary of flooding.
 Perhaps, the couple would rather be alone, so that ‘Petersburg shall be empty’ just for them.